Efficient Large-Scale Visual Representation Learning And Evaluation: Experiments

 We perform ablation studies to evaluate backbone choices and training paradigms.
-Only the EfficientNetB0 is trained in the triplet learning paradigm.
-All the ViT are trained in the single-task (ST) or multi-task with three (MT1) or four tasks (MT2).
-Additionally we compare performance of a linear probe (only tune added classification head) and pseudo zero-shot (one step training only).
-Most of the models derive a 256 representation except the EfficientFormer l3 and l1 where we also experiment with preserving the average pooled last hidden state representation of dimension 448 in l1 and 512 in l3 flavors.
-To get a 256 dimensional representation in the ViT case, we place a dense layer on top of the last hidden layer.
-Table \ref{tab:accmetrics} presents the classical accuracy results for the supervised learning case.
-All results are for the 256 dimension in all tables, unless otherwise noted.

-In a somewhat expected fashion, the vision transformer base 16 outperforms the other architectures in classification accuracy, but it comes at the cost of high latency, which makes it unusable in mobile latency sensitive applications such as visual search.
+Only the EfficientNetB0 is finetuned in the triplet learning paradigm.
+All the ViT pretrained weights, publicly available from \cite{wolf2019huggingface}, are finetuned in single-task (ST) classification or multitask with three (MT1) or four tasks (MT2).
+Additionally, we compare the performance of a linear probe, where we only train the added classification head and keep pretrained weights frozen for the CNN.
+Projecting down the ViT representation to 256d poses a challenge for evaluation of a vision transformer in the zero-shot (no finetuning) paradigm.
+Thus we employ a pseudo zero-shot method which finetunes all layers on eight examples to lightly update the down-projection layer.
+Classification accuracy metrics are in Table \ref{tab:accmetrics} and retrieval callback metrics are in Table \ref{tab:all_callbacks}.
+All results are for the 256d representation in all tables, unless otherwise noted.
+The multitask finetuned ViT Base16 outperforms the other architectures in classification accuracy, but it comes at the cost of high latency, which makes it unusable in latency sensitive applications where the query image is inferred online.

-Depending on the downstream task, both the choice of model backbone architecture and finetuning architecture matters and there is no one size fits all.
-It is best to fine-tune the Efficientformer l3 in multi-task fashion for five epochs to get a 256-dimensional image embedding that is best in the review-item retrieval task, but three epochs work better for the visually-similar clicks task.
-A dimension of 512 (l3 backbone) or 448 (l1 backbone) work best in all cases for the EfficientFormer backbone.
-The EfficientFormer l3 512-dimensional variant performs well in all tasks.
-We fine-tune a custom TensorFlow implementation of the EfficientFormer model, which is slightly different in the average pooling inner token mixer treatment of padding as compared to the article's official implementation in PyTorch.
-In next steps we plan to experiment with both approaches to pooling.